 From the very beginning of his career, Paterson appears to have been deeply interested in Finance and Banking.
 He frequently made reference to the subject and an early article of his compares the different systems of banking prevalent in the 1840s in England and Scotland.
 In these articles, he sought to analyse the respective merits of these systems especially during hard periods of commercial pressure and economic chaos.

-Due to the unexpected default in payment of many share instalments and turmoil prevailing during the War of the Axe, the opening for business was delayed until January 1847.
-It appears that The Port Elizabeth Bank operated from the old Commercial Hall and Court House Building on the site now occupied by the Public Library.
+Due to the unexpected default in payment of many share instalments and turmoil prevailing during the War of the Axe (the 7th Frontier War of 1846-7), the opening for business was delayed until January 1847.
+It appears that The Port Elizabeth Bank operated from the old Commercial Hall and Court House Building on the site now occupied by the Main Library.

 When was the Standard Bank project conceived?

-On the other hand, perhaps the muted response of investors to the proposed establishment of the Standard Bank could also have signalled that the existing two banks were capable of supplying the town’s monetary needs, and in those uncertain times, were not prepared to take any more risks.
+On the other hand, perhaps the muted response of investors to the proposed establishment of the Standard Bank could also have signalled that the existing two banks were capable of supplying the town’s monetary needs and, in those uncertain times, were not prepared to take any more risks.
 The second bank mentioned, was the Commercial Bank of Port Elizabeth.
 This bank had been created in 1853 with a capital of £100,000 and operated from premises at the corner of Donkin and Main Street.
 By 1857 both the Commercial and Port Elizabeth Banks were doing excellent business.
 At this stage, Paterson was a comparatively large shareholder in both banks.
 Paterson was later instrumental in persuading both institutions to merge with larger concerns.
-The Commercial Bank of Port Elizabeth was absorbed by the Standard Bank in 1863 whereas the Port Elizabeth Bank was taken over by the Oriental Bank in 1873.
+The Commercial Bank of Port Elizabeth was absorbed by the Standard Bank in 1863 whereas the Port Elizabeth Bank was taken over by the Oriental Bank in 1873, which by way of various amalgamations over the years, become part of First National Bank.

 Launching of Standard Bank